 No, Coinfloor doesn’t provide a wallet alongside its service.
 Coinfloor does store cryptocurrency on your behalf in their cold storage wallets.
 However, the safer option is to make use of your own private wallet instead.
 Not only is it more secure, but it also eliminates the problem of having a limit of how many withdrawals you can do per day.
 There are many third-party options available.
 You can always look into cold storage yourself, particularly if you don’t do many withdrawals and deposits on a daily basis.

 Another drawback of Coinfloor is its dated trading area.
-It offers the bare minimum of what traders need to make good decisions, and a lack of mobile app means that you can’t work on the go.
-These drawbacks, combined with a lack of payment options and the low number of supported cryptocurrencies, make Coinfloor feel inflexible and dated.
+It offers the bare minimum of what traders need to make good decisions, and a lack of a mobile app means that you can’t work on the go.
+These drawbacks, combined with a lack of payment options and the low altcoin support, make Coinfloor feel inflexible and dated.
 There are so many options out there that you may want to give this one a skip.

 Disclaimer: Digital currencies and cryptocurrencies are volatile and can involve a lot of risk.
 Their prices and performance is very unpredictable and past performance is no guarantee of future performance.
 Consult a financial advisor or obtain your own advice independent of this site before relying and acting on the information provided.